albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 **Why this works and does not throw a `NullPointerException`?**

 The `max()` method is `static` which means it does not work with the *Java heap*.  `static` members are part of the class metadata, which is not saved in the *Java heap*, but elsewhere.
 The class metadata is loaded **once** (per [classloader](https://docs.oracle.com/javase/tutorial/ext/basics/load.html)), which include all `static` fields and all methods definition.  `static` methods cannot access the object state in the same way the non-static (or instance) method do, thus `static` methods do not interact with the *Java heap*.

+When the `max()` method is called in the above context, the `max()` method is simply loaded in the *Java stack* and executed and no interaction with the *Java heap* is made during this process.
+When invoking an instance method, the object's state is also involved in the process, which is found in the *Java heap*.

 The variable `nullVariable` is of type `Math` and can access any member that this type defines.
 The `Math` class has the `max()` `static` method which can be access or through the `Math` class name or through a variable of type `Math`.